 See Service Definition and Required Components.

-The initial 30 calendar days of treatment do not require a prior authorization.
-Services provided after this initial 30 day "pass through" period require authorization from the Medicaid approved vendor.
-This pass through is available only once per treatment episode and only once per state fiscal year.
-The amount, duration, and frequency of SAIOP Service must be included in a beneficiary's authorized PCP.
+The amount, duration, and frequency of SAIOP Service must be included in a beneficiary's PCP.
 Services may not be delivered less frequently than the structured program set forth in the service description above.